-Much has been done over the past five years to address the cost and delay in the civil justice process, and much of that work has focused on discovery.
-Recognizing that there are equal challenges and opportunities for improvement in the area of motions practice, IAALS is focused on understanding the current motions landscape and issuing recommendations for a process that is more efficient, more targeted, and less costly.
+Much has been done to address the cost and delay in the civil justice process, and much of that work has focused on discovery.
+Recognizing that there are equal challenges and opportunities for improvement in the area of motions practice, IAALS has also focused on understanding the current motions landscape and has issued recommendations for a process that is more efficient, more targeted, and less costly for all.

 - To address the cost and delay in our system related to motions practice.

 - To recommend improved processes for dispositive motions and support their implementation, thereby improving the process for all in the system, from courts to users alike.

 Starting in 2017, IAALS undertook an in-depth evidence-based analysis to determine challenges in motions practice and to figure out how to make civil motions practice more efficient.
 IAALS hosted a convening at the Penrose House in Colorado Springs, Colorado, in November 2017 for a small group of judges, attorneys, and scholars from around the country to identify the challenges related to summary judgment and dispositive motions, as well as brainstorm practical solutions that could be employed by the parties and the courts.
 The discussion was informed by a summary judgment docket study preview that was prepared in advance of the convening, which provided background on current summary judgment processes as well as insights regarding innovations already in place around the country.

 In May 2018, IAALS published an empirical docket study of summary judgment in 10 U.S. District Courts, Efficiency in Motion: Summary Judgment in the U.S. District Courts, which found that across the diverse sample of federal district courts, there is a statistically significant difference in terms of filing rate, length of motions and opinions, time to disposition, and time to ruling.
 The report provides an important window into motions practice in our legal system.